jykn/blogdown/content/project/Persona/index.md

 tags:
 - Current
-title: "Personas to Support Health Care Provider Use of Electronic Patient-Reported Outcomes in the Care of Older Adults with Cancer: A Knowledge Translation Project"
+title: "Personas to Support Health Care Provider Use of Electronic Patient-Reported Outcomes in the Care of Older Adults with Cancer"
 ---